 The City provides parks, recreation and cultural activities, community development programs, parkways, medians, tree maintenance, water, sewer and refuse utilities, public safety, and general administrative services.
-The Neighborhood Services Department, Community Services Division operates 27 parks, 13 community centers, 2 senior citizen centers, 2 public pools, a portable stage, 9 lighted tennis courts, 22 basketball courts and 31 ball fields
+The Development and Neighborhood Services Department, Community Services Division operates 26 parks, 13 community centers, 3 senior citizen centers, 2 public pools, a portable stage, 9 lighted tennis courts, 22 basketball courts and 31 ball fields (19 lighted).

-(19 lighted).
 The City of Pomona Pubic Library maintains over 290,330 volumes and more than 9,640 in audiocassettes, compact discs, and other multi-media material.

 Although the City of Pomona is best known as the site of the Los Angeles County Fair, where more than 1.3 million people visit each year, the 543 acre Los Angeles County Fairplex in Pomona has quickly become the venue of choice for national and international consumer shows, trade shows and conventions.
-The Sheraton Fairplex Hotel & Conference Center has helped drive business even further with 244 rooms and meeting space for up to 1000 people.
-Overall, the City boasts over 1,400 hotel rooms.
-The Fairplex Conference Center offers state of the art meeting, conference, and banquet Pomona also offers two renowned facilities. medical facilities: the Pomona Valley Hospital Medical Center, recognized as one of the top 100 hospitals nationwide, and the nationally known Casa Colina Hospital and Centers for Healthcare.
+The Sheraton Suites Fairplex Hotel has helped drive business even further with 247 rooms and meeting space for up to 600 people.
+Overall, the City boasts a over 1,400 hotel rooms.
+New to Fairplex campus is a 50,000 square foot Conference Center, offering state of the art meeting, conference, and banquet facilities.
+Pomona also offers two renowned medical facilities: the Pomona Valley Hospital Medical Center, recognized as one of the top 100 hospitals nationwide, and the nationally known Casa Colina Hospital for Rehabilitative Medicine.

 Pomona is a City of hidden treasures.
-Not only is it the home of the National Hot Rod Association (NHRA) Motorsport Museum, but it also lays claim to owning a grove of Redwoods in Southern California.
+Not only is it the headquarters of the National Hot Rod Association (NHRA), but it also lays claim to owning the only grove of Redwoods in Southern California.
 It has nearly 3,000 historically significant buildings, a budding artists' colony, and renowned collector's fairs.
 Among the most precious of Pomona gems is the Ganesha Hills neighborhood.
 Tucked into rolling hills, Ganesha Hills' Spanish-style homes have won universal acclaim from developers and residents alike.

 Pomona offers a workforce that is among the most diverse, well-trained, and skilled in the region.
-With a combined resource of more than 95,000 students at Cal Poly Pomona, DeVry University Pomona Campus, Western University of Health Sciences and other nearby colleges and universities, Pomona has an array of professional and skilled workers.
+With a combined resource of more than 95,000 students at Cal Poly Pomona, DeVry Institute of Technology, Westech College, Western University of Health Sciences and other nearby colleges and universities, Pomona has an array of professional and skilled workers.

-ENERAL STATISTICS & DEMOGRAPHICS
+CENERAL STATISTICS & DEMOGRAPHICS